opendatalu/datagouvlu-pages/pages/en/faq.md

 - Integrator: What third party integrations are possible?](/en/pages/faq/system-integrator/)

-The Luxembourg government's Open Data project is part of the Digital Lëtzebuerg initiative, whose mission is to support the opening of public data of the State and administrations.
+The mission of the Luxembourg government's Open Data project is to support the opening of public data of the State and administrations.
 As such, it implements and runs the open public data platform data.public.lu, which hosts datasets and registers their re-use.

-### What is the purpose of open data?
+## What is the purpose of open data?

 Open Data aims to encourage the re-use of data beyond their primary use by the administration.
 By using, directly or via applications, data published on the data.public.lu platform, one can for example: